ChingEnLin/HoGiahLang/README.md

 This is a minimal accounting desktop application built with [Wails](https://wails.io/), [React](https://reactjs.org/), and [TypeScript](https://www.typescriptlang.org/).
 The application allows users to input and save their total assets locally using an SQLite database.

 Aim to provide a simple accounting application that can be used to track assets and liabilities.
-Ultimately, help everyone to become **hó-gia̍h-lâng**, Twiwanese for rich people 💰.
+Ultimately, help everyone to become **hó-gia̍h-lâng**, Taiwanese for rich people 💰.

 ## Features